Abdalah711h/Skeethook/README.md

     NOTE : This script is made for CounterBlox (CB)

-    To run this script you can use Krnl / synapsex However support for any other executer is unknown.
+    To run this script you can use Krnl / synapsex However support for any other executers is unknown.

     If you find any bugs please let us know in the discord
 </p>